Olimaol/CompNeuroPy/docs/examples/dbs.md

 $ python dbs_stimulator_simple.py
 ANNarchy 4.7 (4.7.3b) on linux (posix).
 Compiling ...
 OK
-generate fig dbs_stimulator_simple.png...
+Generate fig dbs_stimulator_simple.png...
 Done
 ```

 ## Complex Example
 ### Introduction
-In this example, the DBS stimulator is tested with a simple spiking and rate-coded model.
+In this example, the DBS stimulator is tested with a simple spiking and rate-coded
-The spiking model is based on the [Izhikevich model](https://isbnsearch.org/isbn/9780262090438) with conductance-based synapses.
+model.
+The spiking model is based on the [Izhikevich model](https://isbnsearch.org/isbn/9780262090438) with
-The rate-coded model is based on neurons including membrane potential and a resulting firing rate.
+conductance-based synapses.
+The rate-coded model is based on neurons including membrane
-The DBS stimulator is tested with different stimulation parameters.
+potential and a resulting firing rate.
+The DBS stimulator is tested with different
-The resulting activity of the populations is compared to the expected activity (not part of example, included for testing purposes only).
+stimulation parameters.
+The resulting activity of the populations is compared to the
-The resulting activity of the populations is plotted.
+expected activity (not part of example, included for testing purposes only).
+The
-The figures are saved in the DBS_spiking_figure and DBS_rate_figure folders.
+resulting activity of the populations is plotted.
+The figures are saved in the
+DBS_spiking_figure and DBS_rate_figure folders.
 The different DBS conditions are:
     - no stimulation
     - orthodromic stimulation of efferents
     - orthodromic stimulation of afferents
     - orthodromic stimulation of efferents and afferents
     - orthodromic stimulation of passing fibres
     - depolarization of the stimulated population
     - antidromic stimulation of efferents
     - antidromic stimulation of afferents
     - antidromic stimulation of efferents and afferents
     - antidromic stimulation of passing fibres
     - antidromic stimulation of passing fibres with lower strength
     - full dbs stimulation
     - full dbs stimulation without axon spikes (only effective for spiking model)
     - full dbs stimulation without axon_rate_amp (only effective for rate-coded model)

 !!! warning
     For rate-coded models, antidromic stimulation of projections is not available.